 - manipulate content data programmatically with core spreadsheet functions and formulas

 - use pivot tables to extract nuanced insights from large content sets

 - manage permissions and sharing features for effective cross-team collaboration

 - create documents with attention to the visual design details that make them easy to use, maintain, and understand

 - learn to apply the principles of good data management in Inventories and Audits to the scores of other tasks that come to you in the form of spreadsheets

 About the speaker(s)

 Andy Fitzgerald is an independent digital experience designer with applied expertise in design research, information architecture, interaction design, and prototyping.
-He works with organizations of all sizes to create elegant solutions to complex problems and engage in purpose-driven work that produces practical results.
+He works with organizations of all sizes to create elegant solutions to complex information problems.